-Among the worst grouting and caulking jobs has to be anything involving public urinals.
+Among the worst grouting and caulking jobs has to be anything involving too much caulk.
+We see this frequently, especially around public urinals.
 The public bathroom at the local soccer field was already pretty bad.
 People constantly walk in and out with mud-caked shoes, tracking grass clippings in with their cleats.
 How could it get any worse?

 This might be one of the absolute worst grouting and caulking jobs I’ve ever encountered.
 And I got up close and personal, having to clean it out and do the job properly once we moved them from their Florida home back to Pennsylvania.
 I don’t think I need to really say more.
 The photo truly speaks for itself.

-Look, we’re not saying you have to locate a fancy color of caulk, but have some White, Bone, Tan, and Gray on-hand.
+Look, we’re not saying you have to locate a fancy color of caulk but have some White, Bone, Tan, and Gray available.
 Those standard colors don’t even cost more.
 If you want to get really fancy you can opt for sanded caulk—I’ve only seen that impressive feat once or twice in the wild.
-Match your colors, look like a Pro.
+Match your colors and look like a Pro.